 - CRRSAA (Coronavirus Response and Relief Supplemental Appropriations Act) 2021 – HEERF 2, December 2020, and

-Both HEERF and State Emergency funds are limited and the college cannot guarantee that all eligible students will receive funding.
+HEERF funds are limited and the college cannot guarantee that all eligible students will receive funding.

 Who is eligible for funds?

-As of May 2021, currently registered students who meet the following criteria are eligible for funds:
+As of July 2021, currently registered students who meet the following criteria may apply and be considered for HEERF 3 funds: